vhalbert/fuse-build-yaml/README.md

 # fuse-build-yaml

-This project creates a configuration file to drive the PNC build.
+This project creates a YAML configuration file to drive the PNC build.